dappforce/subsocial-docs/docs/develop/grill-light/extension/Overview.md

 displayed_sidebar: developSidebar
 ---

-In this section, we will cover how to create a new extension on top of the Grill Light app.
+In this section, we'll guide you through creating a new URL extension for the Grill Light app.

-We will be building a new extension for URLs on top of the Grill Light app.

 ## Components of an Extension